Ezequiel Tovar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants have the 14th-ranked team ERA among all MLB pitching staffs (4.10).
+- The Giants' 4.10 team ERA ranks 12th across all league pitching staffs.

-- Giants pitchers combine to allow 66 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Giants rank 14th in baseball in home runs allowed (67 total, 1.1 per game).

-- In his last appearance on Saturday, the righty tossed seven innings against the Baltimore Orioles, giving up three earned runs while surrendering four hits.
+- The righty last pitched on Sunday against the Baltimore Orioles, when he threw 7 2/3 scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.